 Thomas Eisner spent five years in Denmark as a member of the Aarhus Symphony Orchestra before returning to England and joining the First Violin section of the London Philharmonic Orchestra in 1986.

-He has performed as a soloist in Mozart's Sinfonia Concertante (with the Aarhus Symphony Orchestra), and played with the Razumovsky Ensemble.
-His recent recording of Bartok's violin duet Sorrow with Philippe Graffin was hailed as pick of the album in The Independent.
-In 2013 he was invited to play with the Bavarian State Opera, where he performed nine of Richard Wagner's operas.
-Marvellous and incredible as this was, so far his all-time musical high was in 1996, playing Don Giovanni with Sir Georg Solti and the LPO.
+He has performed as a soloist in Mozart’s Sinfonia Concertante (with the Aarhus Symphony Orchestra), and played with the Razumovsky Ensemble.
+His recording of Bartók’s violin duet Sorrow with Philippe Graffin was hailed as pick of the album in The Independent.
+He has played with the Bavarian State Opera, and in 2022 performed Lohengrin, Tristan, Das Rheingold and Siegfried at the Bayreuth Festival.

-Thomas was recently elected a member of the Athenaeum Club.
+Thomas is a member of the Athenaeum Club.